The country's coronavirus death toll surpasses 50,000 as a few states relax restrictions Friday - Local News 8

 The February 6 death of 57-year-old Patricia Dowd in Northern California is now the earliest known death in the country from the virus and shows the illness was circulating weeks before, a Santa Clara County official told CNN.
 The county announced the February 17 death of a 69-year-old man and the March 6 death of a third victim were also virus-related.

-Dr. Sara Cody, the Health Office and Public Health Director of Santa Clara County, California, said the victims were exposed to the virus two to three weeks prior to their deaths.
-Since none of them had a recent travel history, she said they were exposed in that community.
+Dr. Sara Cody, the county’s public health director, said the victims likely would have been exposed to the virus two to three weeks prior to their deaths.
+Since none of them had a recent travel history, she said they likely were exposed in that community.

-“Obviously the virus was circulating and perhaps fairly widely in our county, which in some ways is not that surprising given that we’re a very large county, very demographically diverse and there’s a lot of travel to every corner of the world, including Asia,” she said Thursday night.

 But at the time, officials had reassured the public the risk of catching the virus was low.
-The three victims had not gotten tested for the virus because testing at the time was very limited, the county said earlier this week, and was only restricted to people with a related travel history.
+The three victims had not gotten tested for the virus because testing was very limited, the county said, restricted mainly to people with a related travel history.

-Cody said her office began receiving reports at the time of the first two deaths that suggested a wider spread.

-“We were hearing from a number of physicians about patients presenting with flu-like symptoms without travel history.
-We were asking ourselves early on what the extent of virus might be in the community, but all of the indicators we had suggested that it was very low risk and probably not much.”

 This week, California Gov. Gavin Newsom asked coroners across the state to review cases dating back to December to determine whether they were also coronavirus related.